-Now, what if you valued your time at $50 / hr? $500 / hr?
-How much is every hour worth to you, that you spend them on menial tasks you could outsource & be rid of once and for all.
+Now, what if you value your time at $50 / hr? $500 / hr?
+How much is every hour worth to you, that you spend on menial tasks you could outsource & be rid of once and for all?

 How do you guarantee a positive ROI?

 There is no such thing as guaranteed positive returns.
 Even in spite of my best efforts, including turning many potential customers away (!), some people use Virtual Assistants in a way that is neither cost-effective nor profitable.